 The changing sentiment regarding climate change, and the increasingly stringent regulation of GHG, including regulations resulting from the implementation of international treaties, are expected to increase the Company's costs.
-The direct or indirect costs of compliance with GHG-related legislation may have a material adverse effect on the Company's business, financial condition, results of operations and prospects including, but not limited to increased costs to: (i) operate and maintain its facilities; (ii) install new emission controls on its facilities; and (iii) administer and manage any GHG emissions program.
+In the long-term, regulation of GHG may also reduce demand for oil and natural gas production, resulting in a decrease in the Company's profitability and a reduction in the value of its assets or requiring asset impairments for financial statement purposes.
+The direct or indirect costs of compliance with GHG-related legislation or initiatives - such as adopting new sustainable technologies to reduce the Company's carbon footprint - may have a material adverse effect on the Company's business, financial condition, results of operations and prospects including, but not limited to increased costs to: (i) operate and maintain its facilities; (ii) install new emission controls on its facilities; and (iii) administer and manage any GHG emissions program.
 Additionally, there is a risk of third parties initiating litigation against the Company related to the GHG emissions and its impact on the climate.